jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 Zero-shot classification
 ------------------------

-In zero-shot classification benchmark, each model is evaluated on the following datasets: ImageNetV2, VOC2007 and 19 VTAB datasets.
+In zero-shot classification benchmark, each model is evaluated on the following datasets: `ImageNetV2<https://github.com/modestyachts/ImageNetV2>`, `VOC2007<http://host.robots.ox.ac.uk/pascal/VOC/voc2007/>` and 19 `VTAB datasets<https://github.com/google-research/task_adaptation>`.
 The results are shown in the following table.
 For each dataset, we report the top-1 accuracy, which is whether the top-1 retrieved class of a image matches its true class.